Leer20/django-admin-collaborator/README.md

     DATABASES['default']['CONN_MAX_AGE'] = 0
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Troubleshooting

+For common issues and solutions, please refer to the [Troubleshooting Guide](https://django-admin-collaborator.readthedocs.io/en/latest/troubleshooting.html) in our documentation.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Django team for their amazing framework
+- Channels team for WebSocket support
+- All contributors who have helped improve this package